jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 After decoding, this results in a single byte string with seven bytes:
 0xaabbccddeeff99.

-Text strings with indefinite lengths act the same as byte strings with indefinite lengths, except that all their chunks MUST be definite-length text strings.
-Note that this implies that the bytes of a single UTF-8 character cannot be spread between chunks: a new chunk can only be started at a character boundary.
+If any item between the indefinite-length text string indicator (0b011_11111) and the "break" is not a definite-length text string item, the text string is ill-formed.
+If any of these items is invalid, the indefinite-length text string is invalid.
+Note that this implies that the bytes of a single UTF-8 character cannot be spread between
+chunks: a new chunk can only be started at a character boundary.

 ## Floating-Point Numbers and Values with No Content {#fpnocont}